Sandhills Regional Board

 Alicia Wolles–Vice President-Alicia has been involved in Destination Imagination since 1999!
 She has competed, appraised and served on the NCAPS Board.
-Alicia has been a Regional Challenge Master and Affiliate Challenge Master for the scientific challenge since 2010.
+Alicia has been a Regional Challenge Master and Affiliate Challenge Master for the scientific challenge since 2010 and currently, Vice President and Recording Secretary.
 Per Alicia: “I chose to stay involved in DI because of what this organization has given me.
 I know that I would not be the creative problem solver I am today without this organization.
 This is my chance to give back and help future generations discover what they can become!”

 Copyright/Trademark Declaration for Affiliate Use